Blue Mountains Koala Project

 Why do we need to know where koalas live?

 Following the 2013 bushfires in the Blue Mountains region of New South Wales, koalas were spotted in parts of the Mountains in which they had not been seen for decades.
 Driven out by the ferocity of the fires, the death toll on the region’s koala and wider wildlife population will never be known.
 However, the fires did alert us to the presence of koalas in the region.
+We are working across a vast area from the Hawkesbury and Wollemi National Park in the east, right out west to Kanangra-Boyd and Newnes Plateau.

 Take a look at the Our Team page to meet some of our research collaborators.